Transformations#

 )

-Here count is now a scalar since its not being vectorized.
-Also, note that StateAxes can only be used directly on Flax NNX objects, it cannot be used as a prefix for a pytree of objects.
+Here, count is now a scalar since it’s not being vectorized.
+Also, note that nnx.StateAxes can only be used directly on Flax NNX objects, and it cannot be used as a prefix for a pytree of objects.

-Random State#
+Random state#

-In Flax NNX random state is just regular state.
-This means that its stored inside Modules that need it and its treated as any other type of state.
-This is a simplification over Flax Linen where random state was handled by a separate mechanism.
-In practice Modules simply need to keep a reference to a Rngs object that is passed to them during initialization, and use it to generate a unique key for each random operation.
+In Flax NNX, a random state is just a regular state.
+This means that it is stored inside nnx.Modules that need it, and it is treated as any other type of state.
+This is a simplification over Flax Linen, where a random state was handled by a separate mechanism.
+In practice nnx.Modules simply need to keep a reference to a Rngs object that is passed to them during initialization, and use it to generate a unique key for each random operation.
 For the purposes of this guide, this means that random state can be transformed like any other type of state but we also need be aware of how the state is laid out so we can transform it correctly.

-Let’s suppose we want change things up a bit and apply the same weights to all elements in the batch but we want to add different random noise to each element.
-To do this we will add a Rngs attribute to Weights, created from a seed key argument passed during construction, this seed key must be split before hand so we can vectorize it succesfully.
-For pedagogical reasons, we will assign the seed key to a noise Stream and sample from it.
-To vectorize the RNG state we must configure StateAxes to map all RngState (base class for all variables in Rngs) to axis 0, and Param and Count to None.
+To do this, you will add an Rngs attribute to Weights, created from a seed key argument passed during construction.
+This seed key must be split beforehand, so that you can vectorize it successfully.
+For pedagogical reasons, you will assign the seed key to a noise “stream” and sample from it.
+To vectorize the PRNG state, you must configure nnx.StateAxes to map all RngStates (a base class for all variables in Rngs) to axis 0, and nnx.Param and Count to None.

 class Weights(nnx.Module):